 Your initial assessment and evaluation will take place in our Hospital Unit (detox).
 You will remain in Detox until you are medically cleared (a minimum of one day).
 Serenity Lane physicians will coordinate care with your Primary Care Physician and other involved caregivers.

 - Bring a 30-day supply of only the medications you are currently taking in their original, labeled prescription bottle.
 Medical staff will manage your medication(s) throughout your stay.

 - Do not bring over-the counter items like Tylenol, Ibuprofen, antacids or Imodium as they are available to you upon request.

-- You may bring multivitamins and no more than 2 herbal or nutritional supplements, however Protein powder is not allowed.
+- You may bring multivitamins and no more than two herbal or nutritional supplements, however protein powder or creatine is not allowed.
 All supplements must be unopened and sealed.
 Open containers will be confiscated.

 - You must have a credit card or debit card available upon admission to pay for medication refills, prescription co-pays or any new medications that may be ordered by the physician.